Minecraft: Gameplay

+Players can also craft a wide variety of items, such as armor, which mitigates damage from attacks; weapons (such as swords or bows and arrows), which allow monsters and animals to be killed more easily; and tools (such as pickaxes or shovels), which break certain types of blocks more quickly.
+Some items have multiple tiers depending on the material used to craft them, with higher-tier items being more effective and durable.
+They may also freely craft helpful blocks—such as furnaces which can cook food and smelt ores, and torches that produce light—or exchange items with villagers (NPC) through trading emeralds for different goods and vice versa.
+The game has an inventory system, allowing players to carry a limited number of items.
+The in-game time system follows a day and night cycle, with one full cycle lasting for 20 real-time minutes.
+The game also contains a material called redstone, which can be used to make primitive mechanical devices, electrical circuits, and logic gates, allowing for the construction of many complex systems.

-New players have a randomly selected default character skin of either Steve or Alex, but the option to create custom skins was made available in 2010.
-Players encounter various non-player characters known as mobs, such as animals, villagers, and hostile creatures.
-Passive mobs, such as cows, pigs, and chickens, can be hunted for food and crafting materials.
-They spawn in the daytime, while hostile mobs—including large spiders, skeletons, and zombies—spawn during nighttime or in dark places such as caves.
-Some hostile mobs, such as zombies, skeletons and drowned (underwater versions of zombies), burn under the sun if they have no headgear.
+New players are given a randomly selected default character skin out of nine possibilities, including Steve or Alex, but are able to create and upload their own skins.
+Players encounter various mobs (short for mobile entities) including animals, villagers, and hostile creatures.
+Passive mobs, such as cows, pigs, and chickens, spawn during the daytime and can be hunted for food and crafting materials, while hostile mobs—including large spiders, witches, skeletons, and zombies—spawn during nighttime or in dark places such as caves.
+Some hostile mobs, such as zombies and skeletons, burn under the sun if they have no headgear and are not standing in water.
 Other creatures unique to Minecraft include the creeper (an exploding creature that sneaks up on the player) and the enderman (a creature with the ability to teleport as well as pick up and place blocks).
 There are also variants of mobs that spawn in different conditions; for example, zombies have husk and drowned variants that spawn in deserts and oceans, respectively.

-Minecraft has two alternative dimensions besides the Overworld (the main world): the Nether and the End.
-The Nether is a hell-like underworld dimension accessed via player-built obsidian portals; it contains many unique resources and can be used to travel great distances in the Overworld, due to every block traveled in the Nether being equivalent to 8 blocks traveled in the Overworld.
-Water cannot exist in the Nether, as it will vaporize instantly.
-The Nether is mainly populated by pigman-like mobs called piglins and their zombified counterparts, plus floating balloon-like mobs called ghasts.
-The player can also build an optional boss mob called The Wither out of materials found in the Nether.

-The End is reached by underground portals in the Overworld.
-It consists of islands floating above a dark, bottomless void.
-A boss dragon called the Ender Dragon guards the largest, central island.
-Killing the dragon opens access to an exit portal, which upon entering cues the game's ending credits and a poem (the "End Poem") written by Irish novelist Julian Gough.
-Players are then teleported back to their respawn point and may continue the game indefinitely.